© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bier Hill Round Barrows is a scheduled monument protected by Cadw under reference PE470.
 View the official record →

-Bier Hill Round Barrows is a prehistoric round barrow monument located in Pembrokeshire, Wales, dating to the Bronze Age.
+Bier Hill Round Barrows is a Bronze Age funerary monument located in Pembrokeshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE470.

 Bier Hill Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bier Hill Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE470.